-- 1. Majority of the respondents have answered correctly about the common crops grown in their areas.
-They have answered all the questions correct about Kharif crop, Rabi crop, high yielding variety of crop. - 2.
-Maximum number of respondents were having a medium level of knowledge, the least were having higher level respondents and none were having a low level of knowledge. - 3.
-Majority of the decisions in agriculture activities like seasons of growing, time of manuring, and use of pesticides were taken by women respectively.
+- 1. The majority of the respondents answered correctly about the common crops grown in their areas.
+They have answered all the questions correctly about the Kharif crop, Rabi crop, and high yielding a variety of crops. - 2.
+A maximum number of respondents were having a medium level of knowledge, the least were having higher level respondents and none were having a low level of knowledge. - 3.
+The majority of the decisions in agriculture activities like seasons of growing, time of manuring, and use of pesticides were taken by women respectively.